-Cannabidivarin (CBDV) is a non-psychoactive cannabinoid found in Cannabis Sativa, a plant known for its mind-altering qualities.
-Developments in the active CBDV research appear to support the use of helping those who suffer from seizures, helping with nausea, bone healing and possibly autism.
+Cannabidivarin (CBDV) is a non-psychoactive cannabinoid found in Cannabis sativa, a plant known for its mind-altering qualities.
+Developments in the active CBDV research suggest that it may help with balancing the nervous system and bone health.

-The key differences are that this derivative is not used for recreation or performance-enhancing effects.
+The key differences are that CBDV is not used for recreation or performance-enhancing effects.
 Cannabidivarin does not change the cannabinoid brain chemistry in the context of mood, cognition, or behavior change.